 (b) notify in writing the growers’ committee which supplied that list and recommendation and each grower under agreement to that processor of the names of the growers to whom expansion has been granted and how expansion has been distributed among those growers.

+[Regulation 6 amended in Gazette 2 Mar 2010 p.
+833.]

 7. New growers and growing facilities

-(1) When expansion sought by growers is insufficient to meet the need of the processor concerned to increase his output, that processor may enter into agreements referred to in section 17(1) of the Act with persons other than growers already under agreement with him in order to obtain the additional growing facilities required to meet that need and no more.
+(1) When expansion sought by growers is insufficient to meet the need of the processor concerned to increase his or her output, that processor may enter into grower agreements with persons other than growers who already have a grower agreement with him or her in order to obtain the additional growing facilities required to meet that need and no more.

 (2) A person who proposes to provide growing facilities on a farm which has not hitherto provided those facilities shall obtain the approval in writing of the processor concerned to the location of that farm.